Hurdy Gurdy (1929 Universal Oswald film): Characters

-The film has three main characters, one of them is Oswald.
-Oswald is substituted as the dancer for the street performer, after the original one is comically swallowed up by bubblegum.
-Another character is the street performer, he plays the barrel organ throughout the film, and also fights with Oswald near the end of the film.
-That fight results in a brick being thrown at the street performer's head, which makes him hallucinate and collapse at the end of the film.
-The other main character is the girl.
+The film has three main characters and one of them is Oswald, who is substituted as the dancer for Pete, after the original one is comically swallowed up by bubblegum.
+Another character is Pete, who plays the barrel organ throughout the film, and also fights with Oswald near the end of the film.
+That fight results in a brick being thrown at the Pete's head, which makes him hallucinate and collapse at the end of the film.
+The other main character is Kitty.
 She falls in love with Oswald and runs away with him at the end of the film.

 Reception

 Hurdy Gurdy was reviewed by the cinema magazines at that time.
 The Motion Picture News said that the film includes Good Sound Cartoonantics, and also said that the film developed "some good cartoon stunts".